scomup/likd-tree/README.md

 **The python version likd-tree is also available now!🎉**

-This is the **first Python KDTree library with incremental insert** (as far as I know).
-Install via PyPI:
+To the best of our knowledge, this is the **first Python KD-tree library that supports incremental insertion with automatic rebuilding**.
+Install it via PyPI:
 ```bash
 pip install likd-tree
 ```